tidev/titanium-docs/docs/api/titanium/geolocation.md

 when planning to request the "Always" permission.
 Using the above key, you are also able to upgrade your permissions from "When in Use" to "Always", which is the recommended way for managing location permissions in iOS 11 and later.
-Please also remember to request your desired location-permissions before using any geolocation-related API in order to receive the best usability and permission-control during the app-lifecycle using [hasLocationPermissions](Titanium.Geolocation.hasLocationPermissions) and [requestLocationPermissions](Titanium.Geolocation.requestLocationPermissions).
+Please also remember to request your desired location-permissions before using any geolocation-related API in order to receive the best usability and permission-control during the app-lifecycle using <Titanium.Geolocation.hasLocationPermissions>
+and <Titanium.Geolocation.requestLocationPermissions>.
 Also note that you also need to include the `NSLocationWhenInUseUsageDescription` key in *any* case when targeting iOS 11 and later.
 Descriptive error-logs will be thrown if required permissions are missing.

 ### Configurating Location Updates on Android